danielprietsch/AgileDevOps/README.md

     # ansible-playbook -i ansible/hosts ansible/playbooks/deploy.yml --ask-pass -u vagrant

-12 - You can set up the role  geerlingguy.ntp to chance the timezone to America/Sao_Paulo on the ansible/playbooks/bootstrap.yml by uncomment this role;
+12 - You can set up the role  geerlingguy.ntp to change the timezone and configure to America/Sao_Paulo on the ansible/playbooks/bootstrap.yml by uncomment this role;

 ====================================================